An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Week 2 | Days 12-14: Osaka (day trips to Nara, Himeji and Kobe)

-To go directly from Koyasan to Hiroshima would be a very long travel day of 4.5 hours and involve changing buses/trains at least 4 times.
+// Quick note: the reason I split our time in Osaka into two blocks was to break up the travel day back from Koyasan.
+To go directly from Koyasan to Hiroshima would be a very long travel day of 4.5 hours and involves changing buses/trains at least 4 times which I wasn’t that keen on.

+Begin the 3-hour journey back to Osaka from Koyasan.
 I used Osaka as my base for the next few days to do a combined day trip to Himeji and Kobe.

 Himeji Castle